Albion, Victoria: Today

 Albion has many period homes such as California bungalows and 1940s weatherboard houses.
 In the eastern parts of Albion, many of the oldest homes were built by H. V. McKay as part of his Sunshine Estate, a housing community built according to the influential early 20th Century Garden city movement.

 Kororoit Creek provides the western border for Albion.
 Along it runs the Kororoit Creek Trail which runs all the way southwards to meet the Federation Trail in Brooklyn.

 Stony Creek lies on the eastern edge of Albion, close to Anderson Road.
 As of 2013, the creek's environmental state west of Anderson Road is very poor as it has long been converted to nothing more than a concrete stormwater drain for this particular section of its course.

-A notable landmark of Albion is the red brick John Darling and Son Flour Mill built in 1922.
-It is just to the south of Ballarat Road, next to Albion train station.

 Transport

 Albion railway station is on the Sunbury line and lies in the Public Transport Victoria zones 1+2 overlap.

 Metropolitan buses service the suburb and Albion station.
 These include: